roryhr/website/content/blog/2024-08-09-fast-radius-two.md

 Table 3: Employee count from public news and SEC filings.

 General and administrative expenses increased 396% from $7.7 million to $38.2 million for the three months ended March 31, 2022 compared to the prior-year period.
 These ballooning expenses include $17.5M in stock-based compensation (primarily to the CEO), $9.9M for Palantir (repaying their $45M loan and “using” their software).

 Sidebar: what was Palantir doing?
-They were desperate to report SaaS recurring revenue that they loaned startups money which was paid back through software fees.
+They were so desperate to report SaaS recurring revenue that they loaned startups money which was paid back through software fees.
 Fast Radius tried and failed to shoehorn the Palantir software in somewhere.
 It didn't work out well for Palantir.